ashirwad0201/Pet-Match/README.md

 ```
 node app.js
 ```
-Now you are completely ready to start **Pet-Match** Go to your browser and search **http://localhost:27017/** This will direct you to the Index Page of Pet-Match
+Now you are completely ready to start **Pet-Match** Go to your browser and search for **http://localhost:27017/** This will redirect you to the Index Page of Pet-Match

 ## Built With
 * For frontend- **Bootstrap V3.3.7 - CSS - Semantic UI**